weasel-fish/twitter_many_to_many/README.md

 1. how to implement a has_many, through relationship with a domain of `Aquarium`, `Exhibit` & `Fish`.
 2. how to implement a many-to-many relationship with a domain of `Doctor`, `Appointment` & `Patient`.

+### How to think about object relationships:

+Post <=> Comments
+- Comment belongs_to post => comments have a method called `#post` that returns the post the comment belongs to.
+- Post has_many comments => posts have a method called `#comments` that returns a collection (array) of comments that belong to the post.

+Many to Many
+-- Doctor <=> Appointment <=> Patient --
+doctor has_many appointments
+doctor has_many patients, through appointments appointment belongs_to doctor appointment belong_to patient patient has_many appointments patient has_many doctors, through appointments

+The model in between two models related in a many-to-many way, is called a join model.
+Each instance of the join model makes a connection between one instance of each other of the other models.

+Join belongs to both other models, each other model has_many of the join and many of the other through the join.

 ## Exercise

 You can run the tests for the exercise with the following command: